certtools/intelmq/docs/dev/guide.rst

 In case you developed a new bot, you need to update your current development installation.
 In order to do that, please follow this procedure:

-1. Add the new bot information to `/opt/dev_intelmq/intelmq/bots/BOTS`, not `/opt/intelmq/etc/BOTS`.
-2. Make sure that you have your new bot in the right place and the information on BOTS file is correct.
+1. Make sure that you have your new bot in the right place.
-3. Execute the following commands:
+2. Execute the following commands:

 .. code-block:: bash